projectacrn/acrn-hypervisor/doc/tutorials/kbl-nuc-sdc.rst

       clr-a632ec84744d4e02974fe1891130002e login:

 #.
 Log in as root.
 Specify the new password.
-Verify that you are running in the UOS by checking the kernel release version or seeing if acrn devices are visible:
+Verify that you are running in the User VM
+   by checking the kernel release version or seeing if acrn devices are visible:

    .. code-block:: console

       # uname -r
-      4.19.73-92.iot-lts2018
+      4.19.78-95.iot-lts2018
       # ls /dev/acrn*
       ls: cannot access '/dev/acrn*': No such file or directory

-   The UOS does not have ``/dev/acrn*`` devices.
-If you are in the SOS, you will see results such as these:
+   The User VM does not have ``/dev/acrn*`` devices.
+If you are in the Service VM, you will see results such as these:

    .. code-block:: console

       $ uname -r
-      4.19.73-92.iot-lts2018-sos
+      4.19.78-95.iot-lts2018-sos
       $ ls /dev/acrn*
       /dev/acrn_hvlog_cur_0   /dev/acrn_hvlog_cur_2  /dev/acrn_trace_0  /dev/acrn_trace_2  /dev/acrn_vhm
       /dev/acrn_hvlog_cur_1   /dev/acrn_hvlog_cur_3  /dev/acrn_trace_1  /dev/acrn_trace_3

-You have successfully set up Clear Linux at the Service and User OS and started up a UOS VM.
+You have successfully set up Clear Linux at the Service and User VM and started up a User VM.

 .. _manual-setup-guide:

 Manually Set Up ACRN
 ====================

-Instead of using the quick setup script, you can also set up ACRN, SOS, and UOS manually.
+Instead of using the quick setup script, you can also set up ACRN, Service VM, and User VM manually.
 Follow these steps:

 #.
 Install Clear Linux on the NUC, log in as the **clear** user,
    and open a terminal window.

 #.
 Disable the auto-update feature.
 Clear Linux OS is set to automatically update itself.
    We recommend that you disable this feature to have more control over when updates happen.
 Use this command:

    .. code-block:: none

       $ sudo swupd autoupdate --disable

    .. note::
       When enabled, the Clear Linux OS installer automatically checks for updates and installs the latest version available on your system.
-To use a specific version (such as 31080), enter the following command  after the installation is complete:
+To use a specific version (such as 31470), enter the following command after the installation is complete:

-      ``sudo swupd repair --picky -V 31080``
+      ``sudo swupd repair --picky -V 31470``

 #.
 If you have an older version of Clear Linux OS already installed
-   on your hardware, use this command to upgrade the Clear Linux OS to version 31080 (or newer):
+   on your hardware, use this command to upgrade the Clear Linux OS to version 31470 (or newer):

    .. code-block:: none

-      $ sudo swupd update -V 31080     # or newer version
+      $ sudo swupd update -V 31470     # or newer version

 #.
 Use the ``sudo swupd bundle-add`` command to add these Clear Linux OS bundles: